KossySteve/new_rails_app/README.md

 # new_rails_app
-This is a demo rails application to test proper intallation of rails on Ubuntu
+This is a demo rails application to test proper installation of rails on Ubuntu.